Core Advocacy Training (CAT)

 or enroll in an upcoming course below

-CAT is funded by Grant No. 2018-X1518-UT-MU, awarded by the Office on Violence Against Women, U.S. Department of Justice, supports CAT.
-The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.
+This project was supported by Grant No. 15JOVW-21-GG-00749-STAT awarded by the Office on Violence Against Women, U.S. Department of Justice.
+The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the U.S. Department of Justice.